WHAT IS A SUSTAINABLE STYLIST?

 Let’s talk social media.
 What’s your favourite platform and which one do you primarily use to leverage business and traffic to your site?

-Social media has been a creative outlet for me, and I only really began my associated Instagram accounts to help substantiate my business and provide added value.
+Social media has been a creative outlet for me.
+I only really began my associated Instagram accounts to help substantiate my business and provide added value.

 I also like to have different platforms to express myself in an organised and cohesive manner, while also making it relatable and relevant to my viewers.